 We develop here a model to mimic the on-road urban mobility based on \cite{sole2016model} and the critical phenomena on complex networks, but where the links are now responsible for delivering the vehicles instead of the nodes.
-The framework allows for a more realistic depiction of urban mobility since congestion usually occurs in the road segments -- or links -- rather than in the intersections.
+The framework allows for a more realistic depiction of urban mobility since congestion usually occurs in the road segments ---or links--- rather than in the intersections.
 The node model assumes that all the road segments that arrive at an intersection get congested at the same time once the flow of vehicles is higher than its capacity, a property that might not necessarily be observed in real-world scenarios.

-In our model, vehicles are generated in a node or junction $i$ at a rate of $\rho_i$ per time step with a destination that can be drawn from any type of probability distribution and they move using the road segments or links following a routing algorithm.
-In this section, we assume that origins and destinations are homogeneously distributed ($\rho_i=\rho$), and routes follow the shortest path to facilitate the calculations, yet it could be extended to any other type of routing and origin-destination matrices.
-Each of the links in the system connecting a node $i$ with a node $j$ has a fixed capacity $\tau_{ij}$ -- number of vehicles they can process per time step --, and their congestion level at time $t$ is determined by the balance equation
+In our model, vehicles are generated in a node or junction $i$ at a rate of $\rho_i$ per time step, with a destination that can be drawn from any type of probability distribution, and they move using the road segments or links following a routing algorithm.
+In this section, we assume that origins and destinations are homogeneously distributed among the nodes, with an equal injection rate $\rho$ ($\rho_i=\rho,\forall i$), and routes follow the shortest path to facilitate the calculations, yet it could be extended to any other type of routing and origin-destination matrices.
+Each of the links in the system connecting a node $i$ with a node $j$ has a fixed capacity $\tau_{ij}$ ---the number of vehicles they can process per time step---, and their congestion level at time $t$ is determined by the balance equation

 where $g_{ij}(t)$ is the number of vehicles generated at $i$ entering the road segment $ij$, $\sigma_{ij}(t)$ is the number of vehicles entering link $ij$ from the adjacent links, and $d_{ij}$ corresponds to the vehicles processed by the road segment.
 Given that the maximum value $d_{ij}$ can attain is bounded by the road capacity $\tau_{ij}$, as long as $\Delta q_{ij}(t)$ is equal to zero ($g_{ij}(t)+\sigma_{ij}(t)<\tau_{ij}$) the road segment is not congested, while congestion will grow if $g_{ij}(t)+\sigma_{ij}(t)>\tau_{ij}$.